 For the vast majority of people, spending £3,400 per year on a card fee may seem ludicrous.
 For some, however, it clearly makes sense.

 The headline benefits of the black Amex Centurion card are likely not its biggest appeal.

-Unlike The Platinum Card, where a high-end traveller can make a case fairly easily for getting £575 of value from the card benefits, it is very difficult to justify £2,200 of value from The Centurion Card.
-This is especially true if you look at the difference between the Centurion and Platinum packages, which is not huge given the 4x fee differential.
+Unlike The Platinum Card, where a high-end traveller can relatively easily make a case for getting £575 of value from the card benefits – especially given the new £300 annual dining credit – it is very difficult to justify £3,400 of value from The Centurion Card.
+This is especially true if you look at the difference between the Centurion and Platinum packages, which is not huge given the 6x fee differential.

 If you just want hotel and airline status there are likely easier (and cheaper) ways.
 Most people don’t need status with six hotel chains – a focus on achieving one via the ‘traditional’ avenue may actually be better.
 Equally, taking out The Platinum Card can be a cheaper way of achieving mid-tier status at a number of chains.